 Frequently Asked Questions

 Same physical organization, two functional hats.
 The AAA hat administers Older Americans Act and state-funded programs (CCE, HCE, ADI, NFCSP).
-The ADRC hat is the federal-aligned "no-wrong-door" intake portal that screens any age and any disability status, including pre-Medicaid families and adults under 60 with disabilities.
+The ADRC hat is the federally-aligned "no-wrong-door" intake portal that screens any age and any disability status, including pre-Medicaid families and adults under 60 with disabilities.
 When you call your local AAA's main number, you are also calling the ADRC.

 The Alliance for Aging (PSA 11, 305-670-6500) operates a bilingual intake standard.
 Little Havana Activities and Nutrition Centers (305-858-2024) provides Spanish-first elder services.
 The Alzheimer's Association 24/7 helpline at 1-800-272-3900 supports 200+ languages including Spanish.
 The DCF Abuse Hotline supports Spanish in-house.
 211 Miami (211miami.org) operates bilingual triage.
-Most state agencies including DOEA contract with Language Line for 200+ languages.
+Most state agencies, including DOEA, contract with Language Line for 200+ languages.

 The hospice agency itself is required to provide bereavement support for up to 13 months after death and should offer chaplain, social-work, and volunteer services during the dying process.
-Beyond that: CaringInfo.org for end-of-life planning forms; Hospice Foundation of America for caregiver education; the Alzheimer's Association 24/7 helpline if dementia is in the diagnosis; and the Florida Hospice & Palliative Care Association (floridahospices.org) for hospice quality information.
+Beyond that: CaringInfo.org for end-of-life planning forms; the Hospice Foundation of America for caregiver education; the Alzheimer's Association 24/7 helpline if dementia is in the diagnosis; and the Florida Hospice & Palliative Care Association (floridahospices.org) for hospice quality information.

 The Bottom Line